Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 13 Agustus 2025 16.32.36 UTC
+- WIB: Rabu, 13 Agustus 2025 17.34.06 UTC
-- WITA: Rabu, 13 Agustus 2025 17.32.36 UTC
+- WITA: Rabu, 13 Agustus 2025 18.34.06 UTC
-- WIT: Rabu, 13 Agustus 2025 18.32.36 UTC
+- WIT: Rabu, 13 Agustus 2025 19.34.06 UTC

 Kutipan Inspiratif:
-"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."
+"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."

-Kategori: nature
+Kategori: success